Archives Act

 Article 23

-An attempt crime specified in the preceding paragraph is punishable.
+An attempt to commit an offense specified in the preceding paragraph is punishable.

 Article 24

-Anyone who knows that archives shall not be destroyed but still destroys such archives shall be punished by a maximum of two years imprisonment or detention; in lieu thereof, or in addition thereto, a fine of maximum NT$ 50,000.
+Anyone who knows that archives shall not be destroyed but still destroys such records shall be sentenced to fixed term imprisonment of no more than two years, short-term imprisonment; in lieu thereof, or in addition thereto, a fine of less than NT$50,000 may be imposed.

 Article 25

-Records or their duplications stored in accordance with Article 9 in the form of microfilm or other forms shall be deemed as documents as defined in the Criminal Code and any relevant criminal offenses shall be punishable
+Records or their duplications stored in accordance with Article 9 in the form of microfilm or other forms shall be deemed as documents as defined crime of Offenses of Forging Instruments or Seals in the Chapter of the Criminal Code and any relevant criminal offenses.

 Article 26

-The government agency is entitled to cease archives viewing or copying by whoever violates the provision of Article 20.
-If a criminal offence is involved, the case shall be referred to a prosecutor for investigation.
+Government agencies may cease records viewing or hand-copying by whoever violates of Article 20.
+If a criminal offence is involved, the case shall be referred to prosecutorial agencies for investigation.

 Article 27

-After the enforcement of this Act, the government agency's archives management operations and regulations promulgated thereof which are inconsistent with the provisions of this Act shall be amended within the period appointed by the central archives authority-in-charge.
+After the enforcement of this Act, government agencies' records management operations and regulations promulgated thereof which are inconsistent with this Act shall be adjusted within a prescribed time period by the central archives competent authority.

 Article 28

-The provisions set forth in the Act shall apply mutatis mutandis to public junior colleges, colleges and universities as well as state-owned enterprises.
-The same applies where individuals or entities that are delegated to exercise the state power within the scope of delegation.
+The provisions set forth in the Act shall apply mutatis mutandis to public junior colleges, colleges and universities as well as government-owned enterprises.
+They also apply where individuals or organizations commissioned to exercise public authority within the scope of commission.

 Article 29

-The enforcement rules of this Act shall be enacted by the central archives authority-in-charge
+The enforcement rule of this Act shall be prescribed by the central archives competent authority.

 Article 30

-This Act shall be effective upon the date set by the Executive Yuan.
+The date of enforcement of this Act shall be prescribed by the Executive Yuan.